redis-developer/redis-developer.github.io/docs/howtos/redisbloom/with-dotnet/index.md

 ### Check if an Item is in a Filter

-To check if an item has been added to a bloom filter yet, you will use the `BF.EXISTS` command:
+To check if an item has been added to a Bloom Filter yet, you will use the `BF.EXISTS` command:

 ```csharp
 var exists = await db.ExecuteAsync("BF.EXISTS", "bf:username", "Kermit") == 1;